 Religions are often thought of as distinct and competing traditions, but the phenomenon of people belonging to multiple religious traditions is widespread, according to a World Council of Churches (WCC) publication presented during the European Academy of Religion in Bologna, Italy.

 In every country, gender-based violence is a tragic reality.
 This violence is frequently hidden, and victims are often silent, fearing stigma and further violence.

 We all have a responsibility to speak out against violence, to ensure that women and men, boys and girls, are safe from rape and violence in homes, schools, work, streets – in all places in our societies.

-(Vatican City) The annual meeting between the officials of the Pontifical Council for Interreligious Dialogue (PCID) and the staff of the Office for Interreligious Dialogue and Cooperation (IRDC) of the World Council of Churches (WCC), took place from 3 to 4 February in Geneva, Switzerland.
-Appropriately this was during Interfaith Harmony Week.
+The annual meeting with the Pontifical Council for Interreligious Dialogue (PCID) and the World Council of Churches was held in Rome from 10-11 January.
+Staff of both the PCID and the Office of Interreligious Dialogue and Cooperation of the World Council of Churches participated.

 After the tsunami hit the coast on Indonesia’s Sunda Strait, the World Council of Churches reached out with condolences to people who have lost loved ones.
 More than 12,000 residents have fled to higher ground amid further tsunami warnings.